strapi/strapi/docs/docs/guides/05-type-system/01-philosophy.md

 ### Challenges

-The main challenge faced by the type system is being able to maintain a high-quality TypeScript developer experience for different contexts, each with their singularities.
+The main challenge faced by the type system is being able to maintain a high-quality TypeScript developer experience for different contexts, each with their own nuances.

 #### For Contributors